AathifMahir/MauiIcons/src/MauiIcons.Fluent/readme.md

 	<mi:MauiIcon Value="{mi:Fluent AppFolder48}"/>
 ```

-**Disclaimer**: The Old `IconProperty` is still Supported and can be used in Xaml not C#, but it's recommended to use the new `ValueProperty` Since it could be cause of a Performance Penanlty
+**Disclaimer**: The Old `IconProperty` is still Supported and can be used in Xaml not C#, but it's recommended to use the new `ValueProperty` Since it could be cause of a Little Bit of Performance Penalty and Confusion

+---

 ### Version 2 to 3

-  - Removal of **TypeArgument** and Built in OnPlatform and OnIdiom Support, Use MauiIcons Integrated [Custom OnPlatform and OnIdioms Feature](#custom-onplatform-and-onidiom-usage)
+  - Removal of **TypeArgument** and Built in OnPlatform and OnIdiom Support, Use MauiIcons Integrated [OnPlatform and OnIdioms Feature](#onplatform-and-onidiom-usage)
   - Removal of **Dotnet 7** Support

+---

 ### Version 1 to 2